waltertaya/printf/README.md

 ### Syntax

-The `myprintf` function takes the same arguments as the standard printf function:
+The `_printf` function takes the same arguments as the standard printf function:

 * A format string, which specifies how the output should be formatted.
 * A variable number of arguments, which are the values to be printed.